 Get some impartial advice from an accountant before you consult the bank.
 A bank will want to see a strong business plan and organised records.
 Let us help you get ready for your business’s next step!

-If you would like to receive my bi-weekly newsletter containing useful information to help you with your accounts, tips about saving on taxes, or relevant HMRC news deciphered in lay terms, please sign up.
+If you would like to receive my monthly newsletter containing useful information to help you with your accounts, tips about saving on taxes, or relevant HMRC news deciphered in lay terms, please sign up.